The Grasshopper Peak Trail

 The access trail ends at a T intersection with the River Trail.
 Turn left.
 The little flat soon ends and with it all signs of logging, giving way to an old-growth upland forest consisting of small redwoods among a dense understory of huckleberry shrubs.
 The trail undulates up and down a surprising amount.
 There are a few glimpses of the river, but the trail mostly runs well up the hillside, away from the river.

-Passing a barricaded trail that formerly lead to the Canoe Creek area, the trail switchbacks up a hill, then plateaus and then comes to a T intersection with an old dirt road.
+Turn right at the next intersection; the trail switchbacks up a hill, then plateaus and then comes to a T intersection with an old dirt road.
 This is the Grasshopper Peak Trail.
 Because it's only used by hikers, it actually looks more like a wide trail.
 Turn right onto this trail, which climbs gently through a ridgetop old-growth grove.
 Unlike the River Trail, this grove has some pretty good-sized trees.
-Huckleberry bushes line its sides.
+A dense understory of huckleberry bushes lines the trail.
 Traffic noise from Highway 101 can be heard throughout the first 3 miles of the hike.

 After crossing the Grieg Multi-Use Trail, the trail turns from a dirt road into a singletrack trail.
 The trail is little-used in the winter and spring and may become heavily overgrown and hard to follow, but it should be maintained and in good condition in the summer.